 How To Step 4

 Remove the main grille by removing (2) Torx head fasteners, one located at each side of the grille.
-Firmly pull up on the grille until the grilles lower mounting tabs pop out.
+Firmly pull up on the grill until the grill's lower mounting tabs pop out.

 How To Step 5